cyruz-git/DropboxForRemovable/README.md

 ### License

-*DropboxForRemovable* is released under the terms of the [GNU General Public License](http://www.gnu.org/licenses/).
+*DropboxForRemovable* is released under the terms of the [GNU Lesser General Public License](http://www.gnu.org/licenses/).
 The tray icons are part of [Kayamoon's IcoMoon set](https://www.iconfinder.com/iconsets/Keyamoon-IcoMoon--limited), so their hex code is relesead under the [CC terms](http://creativecommons.org/licenses/by-sa/3.0/).
 The DropboxForRemovable executable icon is part of [Ampeross's Perqui set](https://www.iconfinder.com/iconsets/perqui).

 ### Contact